-The character showed highly significant and positive correlation with days to first female flowering and fruit length at both genotypic and phenotypic level indicated that the traits were governed by same gene and simultaneous improvement would be effective (Table 4).
-Fruit weight was significant and positively correlated at genotypic level indicating correlation between days to first male flowering and fruit weight had less influence of environment.
-Negative correlation but insignificant was found with number of female flower per plant which suggest if days to first male flowering increases number of female flower decreased.
-Positive correlation was found with pedicel length of male flower, pedicel length of female flower, number of male flower per plant, fruit breadth, fruit weight and fruit yield per plant at genotypic level.
+The character showed highly significant and positive correlation with days to first female flowering and pedicel length of male at both genotypic and phenotypic level indicated that the traits were governed by same gene and simultaneous improvement would be effective (Table 4).
+Negative correlation but significant was found with number of female flower.
+Negative correlation non-significant was found with number of male flower per plant, fruit breadth, fruit weight and fruit yield per plant both at genotypic and phenotypic level.